cms-ngt-hlt/cms-reco-optimizer/README.md

 ### Plot of the SimDoublets before optimizing

-To plot the doublets before optimizing the cuts, use the analyzer in `src/Validation/TrackingMCTruth/test`".
+[Optional] To plot the doublets before optimizing the cuts, use the SimDoublets analyzer in `src/Validation/TrackingMCTruth/test`".
 Change the input file location and run:
 ```bash
 cmsRun simDoublets_TEST.py